Content Map Terms

 Surgery

-When you have a meniscus tear, you may need surgery to repair it.
+When you have a meniscus tear, your doctor may recommend surgery if home care and rehab haven't helped.
 Your choices are:

 • Surgery to sew the tear together.